 Dinner and overnight at tea house in Chame.

 Day 7: Trek to Pisang (3,440m): 6-7 hours

 We start our trekking With Lamjung Himal (6893m) dazzling in the morning sun, we set off for Pisang.
 The mountain disappears as we climb the path up the valley, passing a huge apple orchard.
 We continue through a fir and pine forest, climbing to a high, rocky area as the opposite bank becomes an impassable cliff.
 From this point the valley becomes extremely steep-sided as we follow the path to Bhratang (2950m.) then a short climb from the village brings us to a rock-strewn area where we cross a wooden bridge and follow a high, winding path, before crossing back to the right bank again.
 We now trek through a pine forest and as the forest ends, the valley changes from a V-shape to a gentle U-shape, opening up a wonderful vistas the we come to a long mani wall by a bridge and the lower village of Pisang.

 Dinner and overnight at tea house in Pisang.

 From Pisang there are two routes to Manang.
-We will take the one which passes through Upper Pisang via Geru as it guarantees outstanding views of Annapurna, Pisang Peak, and others.
-As we approach Manang the climate becomes more cold and dry.
-We’ll stop along the way for a short visit to Barge Monastery, the largest monastery in the Manang District.
+We choose the one which passes through Upper Pisang via Geru as it guarantees outstanding views of Mt.
+Annapurna, Pisang Peak, and others.
+As we walk near Manang the climate becomes more cold and dry.
+However, a short visit to Barge Monastery, the biggest monastery in the Manang District should cheer us up.